bradgrantham/alice5/README.md

 # Alice 5 - SPIR-V fragment shader GPU core based on RISC-V

-Our goal with Alice 5 is to create our own shader core and supporting hardware and software to download and display ShaderToy "toys".
+Our goal with Alice 5 is to create our own shader core and supporting hardware and software to download and display ShaderToy projects.
 We hope to explore and understand to various degrees:
 1. ShaderToy shaders and structures
 1. Shader parsing using glslang to SPIR-V
 1. Shader compilation using software written from scratch